-Due to the known limitations of co-ip experiments, we cannot specify whether SLP2 interacts individually with each MICOS subunit or whether there is a hierarchy in the interaction of MICOS subunits with SLP2.
-To determine if the interaction between SLP2 and MICOS subunits relies on any particular MICOS subunit, we decided to perform co-ip experiments in cells deleted for individual MICOS subunits.
-We generated KO cells lacking individual MICOS subunits (MIC10, MIC26, MIC27, MIC19, MIC25 and MIC60) in HEK293T cell lines and stably expressed SLP2-Myc in these cell lines.
-As expected, the MIC10 KO and MIC13 KO cells showed loss (or decrease) of all subunits of the MIC10-subcomplex (MIC10/13/26/27) while KO of either MIC26 or MIC27 showed no drastic change in other MICOS subunits (Fig 2A).
-Among the subunits of MIC60-subcomplex, MIC60 KO cells showed a drastic decrease in steady state levels of all other MICOS subunits, whereas MIC19 KO cells showed reduced MIC10, MIC60 and MIC13 (Fig 2B).
-MIC25 KO cells showed no drastic defect in the levels of other MICOS subunits (Fig 2B).
-Despite the known and observed loss of subunits of the MIC10-subcomplex in MIC10 KO and MIC13 KO cells, we clearly observed that SLP2 still interacts with YME1L, MIC19, MIC25 and MIC60 (Fig 2A).
-Similarly, SLP2 still interacted with the remaining MICOS subunits in MIC26 KO, MIC27 KO and MIC25 KO cells (Fig 2A, 2B).
-As MIC60 KO cells showed very low levels of all MICOS subunits in the input fraction, we included an over-exposed blot in addition at the right (Fig 2B).
+Due to the known limitations of co-ip experiments, we cannot specify whether SLP2 interacts 181 182 individually with each MICOS subunit or whether there is a hierarchy in the interaction of MICOS subunits with SLP2.
+To determine if the interaction between SLP2 and MICOS subunits 183 relies on any particular MICOS subunit, we decided to perform co-ip experiments in cells 184 deleted for individual MICOS subunit.
+We generated KO cells lacking individual MICOS 185 subunits (MIC10, MIC26, MIC27, MIC19, MIC25 and MIC60) in HEK293 cell lines and stably 186 expressed SLP2-Myc in these cell lines.
+As expected, the MIC10 KO and MIC13 KO cells 187 showed loss (or decrease) of all subunits of the MIC10-subcomplex (MIC10/13/26/27) while 188 189 KO of either MIC26 or MIC27 showed no drastic change in other MICOS subunits (Fig 2A).
+Among the subunits of MIC60-subcomplex, MIC60 KO cells showed a drastic decrease in 190 steady state levels of all other MICOS subunits, whereas MIC19 KO cells showed reduced 191 MIC10, MIC60 and MIC13 (Fig 2B).
+MIC25 KO cells showed no drastic defect in the levels of 192 193 other MICOS subunits (Fig 2B).
+Despite the known and observed loss of subunits of the 194 MIC10-subcomplex in MIC10 KO and MIC13 KO cells, we clearly observed that SLP2 still interacts with YME1L, MIC19, MIC25 and MIC60 (Fig 2A).
+Similarly, SLP2 still interacted with 195 the remaining MICOS subunits in MIC26 KO, MIC27 KO and MIC25 KO cells (Fig 2A, 2B).
+As 196 MIC60 KO cells showed very low levels of all MICOS subunits in the input fraction, we included 197 198 an over-exposed blot in addition at the right (Fig 2B).
 This clearly showed that the remaining MIC13, MIC26, MIC27 and MIC19 subunits in MIC60 KO could still interact with SLP2 (Fig 2B).
-Altogether, we conclude that SLP2 can stably interact with any remaining MICOS subunits even when other individual MICOS subunits are lost.
+199 200 Altogether, we conclude that SLP2 can stably interact with any remaining MICOS subunits even when other individual MICOS subunits are lost.
+201

-We next performed a blue-native gel electrophoresis (BN-PAGE) to determine the highmolecular weight complexes of SLP2 and MICOS.
-Normally, MICOS subunits are distributed in two large complexes; a higher MICOS complex with around 2000 kDa size that is shown to also include MIB subunits and the lower molecular weight MICOS complex with the size around 700 KDa (Anand et al., 2016).
+202 We next performed a blue-native gel electrophoresis (BN-PAGE) to determine the highmolecular weight complexes of SLP2 and MICOS.
+Normally, MICOS subunits are distributed 203 in two large complexes; a higher MICOS complex with around 2000 kDa size that is shown to 204 also include MIB subunits and the lower molecular weight MICOS complex with the size around 205 206 700 KDa (Anand et al., 2016).
 We found that SLP2 forms a high molecular weight complex which runs parallel to the high-molecular weight MICOS complex at around 2000 kDa (Fig 2C).
-This observation was also verified in the complexome profiling data from HEK293T cell (Anand et al., 2016) which shows the co-clustering of SLP2 and MICOS subunits at the region of 2000 kDa (supplementary Fig 1).
-Overall, these results show that SLP2 provides a scaffold to form an interaction hub with the individual MICOS complex in the IM of mitochondria (Fig 2D).
+207 This observation was also verified in the complexome profiling data from HEK293 cell (Anand 208 et al., 2016) which shows the co-clustering of SLP2 and MICOS subunits at the region of 2000 209 210 kDa (Supplementary Fig 1).
+Overall, these results show that SLP2 provides a scaffold to form 211 an interaction hub with the individual MICOS complex in the IM of mitochondria (Fig 2D).
+Therefore, we suggest that SLP2 is an auxiliary subunit of MICOS complex.
+212 unaltered (Fig 3A).
+The MICOS assembly using a BN-PAGE showed that MIC26 was sparsely present in the MICOS complex as expected from the steady state levels, however the incorporation of most other MICOS subunits into the MICOS complex appeared comparable to WT (Fig 3B).

-SLP2 and YME1L determine the stability of MIC26
+213 SLP2 and YME1L determine the stability of MIC26